 - A small transaction fee could provide an income for a club convener – obviously this income will rise, the bigger and more active the club becomes.

-- Contact us too if you think you might like to volunteer for MCS, or the soon-to-be launched Credit Commons Society, whose aim will be to raise awareness of and to ensure good governance of mutual credit networks worldwide.
+- Contact us too if you think you might like to volunteer for MCS, or the Credit Commons Society, whose aim will be to raise awareness of and to ensure good governance of mutual credit networks worldwide.

 - If you know someone who might be interested, or if you want to help spread the word, please share this information.
 We’ll keep this page updated as things develop.